manjunath-satyamurthy/Neural-Networks-GUI/README.md

 In figure
 [\[fig:build\_architecture\]](images/build_architecture){reference-type="ref"
-reference="fig:build_architecture"} one can notice two react directories.
+reference="fig:build_architecture") one can notice two react directories.
 One of the react directory stays in the same level as Django applications and the other react directory in inside every Django application.
 The outer react directory consists of different Webpack